cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### DrakerDG [Moderator] 10/11/2020 11:13:27
 > `@DrakerDG` Be careful with setting the ERP that high.
 I suggest you follow the advice of the documentation and put it to a max of 0.8.
 Instead, perhaps try raising the cfm slightly.
 Perhaps something like 1e-4

-<@239507682111913984> ok, I previously set the ERP to 0.8 but it didn't work for me, however I hadn't set the CFM.
+`@Simon Steinmann` ok, I previously set the ERP to 0.8 but it didn't work for me, however I hadn't set the CFM.
 I am going to set it to 0.8 again and I will put the CFM in the value that you have digested and continue with the tests, thank you very much for the observation

 > as for "More than 3500"... what do you mean by that?

-<@239507682111913984> 3500 is the speed value that I have set before converting it to radiants.
+`@Simon Steinmann` 3500 is the speed value that I have set before converting it to radiants.
 In this case for example: wb\_motor\_set\_velocity (left\_motor, 0.00628 * 3500), the result is 21.98 radiants.
 By increasing this speed the robot eventually loses the line.
 I must continue testing with the values ​​that I have programmed of PID to improve the control of the robot

 ##### Simon Steinmann [Moderator] 10/11/2020 12:13:15
 at some point you might get a traction problem.
 Perhaps add a contact property to the worldinfo and increase the friction of the tires